Riverside Child Custody Attorney

-For more information, contact the Law Offices of Catherine A. Schwartz at (951) 686-8190 to schedule a free initial consultation.
+For more information, contact the Law Offices of Schwartz & Godbey at (951) 686-8190 to schedule a free initial consultation.
 Our office is located on the corner of Arlington and Magnolia in Riverside.
 For the convenience of our clients, we accept appointments in the evenings and on weekends and accept all major credit cards.

 - Divorce/Legal Separation

 - Bankruptcy & Divorce